Bidar: Climate

 The winter season is from November to middle of February.
 Bidar is one of the coldest cities (by southern standards) in Karnataka as the minimum temperature during winter nights regularly hovers around 11-12 during December, which is the coldest month with mean daily maximum temperature of 27.3 C and mean daily minimum of 13.4 C. From the middle of the February, both day and night temperatures begin to rise rapidly.
 May is the hottest month with mean daily maximum temperature of 38.8 C and mean daily minimum of 25.9 C. With the withdrawal of southwest monsoon in the first week of October, there is slight increase in day temperature but night temperature decreases steadily.
 After October, both day and night temperatures decreases progressively.
-The highest maximum temperature recorded at Bidar was on 8-5-1931(43.3-degree C) and the lowest minimum was on 5-1-1901(2.9-degree C, the lowest temperature ever recorded in Karnataka).
+The hottest temperature recorded at Bidar was 44 C on 8 May 1931 and the lowest temperature was 2.9 C on 5 January 1901, the lowest temperature ever recorded in Karnataka.

+During the 2025-2026 cold wave, Bidar recorded its record low for November and December, and 5.3 C in January.

 Present day Bidar covers an expanse of 5448 square kilometres of land and lies between 17°35' and 18°25' North latitudes and 76°42' and 77°39' east longitudes.